AliMotamedi7/pdf_merger_flutter/README.md

 ## Getting Started

-This package is developed for merging multiple files with each other, you can pass url and bytes. urls have priority to bytes so if you upload url, the first files are the uploaded urls. note that to merge files from url, they would download first and merge.
+This package is developed for merging multiple files with each other, you can pass bytes.

 To use this package call [combinePDFs]: